Of late I have found myself volunteering to do stuff I really would probably rather not do.

 “I don’t know, maybe because your mum is more concerned about childhood obesity.
 Just eat your quinoa and kale nicely.”

-The rest of the day was largely a lot of preschoolers declaring their disinterest in creating a beginning, middle and end of a story and being a bit pissed off that snack time and mud kitchens didn’t exist in this so called fairytale realm.
+The rest of the day was largely a lot of preschoolers declaring their disinterest in creating a beginning, middle and end of a story and being a bit pissed off that snack time and mud kitchens didn’t exist in this fairytale realm (this is by no means a reflection of The Rainbow Factory (which is awesome) rather a reflection of pre-schoolers)).

 “I want to go back to school”